manubot/rootstock/SETUP.md

 # Print the URL for adding the private key to GitHub
 echo "https://github.com/$OWNER/$REPO/settings/secrets"

-# Print the encoded private key for copy-pasting to Travis CI
+# Print the encoded private key for copy-pasting to GitHub
 cat ci/deploy.key.txt && echo
 ```